-What is a Pre Pack Administration?
+What is a pre-pack administration?

-Any assets owned by the original company that were not sold in the pre pack arrangement would be realised through other means and the original company would then be closed down.
-The cash realised through the sale of company assets would then be used to make repayments to creditors on a pro rata basis after deduction of the costs and expenses of the Administrator.
+Any assets owned by the original company not sold in the pre-pack arrangement would be realised through other means, and the original company would then be closed.
+The cash realised through the sale of company assets would then be used to make repayments according to a prescribed order of priority after deducting an administrator’s costs and expenses.

 How long does an administration last?